pikatchu/closedsource/book/0033-first_loop.md

 Jasper’s grin widened.
 "That’s it!
 You just made your first *off-by-one* error!"

-Jasmina crossed her arms, annoyed.
+Jasmina replied, annoyed.
 "I hate that."

 Jasper chuckled.
 "Don’t feel bad.
 Every programmer makes this mistake all the time."